Andrew192100099/Titanic-Analysis/README.md

   #                                                              Titanic Survival Analysis — Who Survived?
 Who Didn’t?
-###                                       *"April 15, 1912 — a cold night, a ship of dreams, and a tragedy that still echoes through history…"*
+#####                                       *"April 15, 1912 — a cold night, a ship of dreams, and a tragedy that still echoes through history…"*
 _________________

 ## **\u2605 This project is not just data.**
-It’s the story of <ins>1,300+ passengers<ins> aboard the Titanic — their fates sealed by class, gender, age, and chance.
+It’s the story of <ins>1,300+ passengers</ins> aboard the Titanic — their fates sealed by class, gender, age, and chance.
 Through Python, Pandas, Matplotlib, and Seaborn, we uncover patterns buried in the numbers.
 ________________________